At home and in the Pacific

 What we’re doing at home

-We're taking action to reduce our own greenhouse gas emissions, but it’s a balancing act ensuring we meet our international climate change obligations at an acceptable cost to our economy.
-These are the challenges New Zealand faces:
+We're taking action to reduce our own greenhouse gas emissions to meet our international climate change obligations.

-Domestic policy on climate change is set by the Ministry for the Environment.
+Domestic policy on climate change is set by Ministers, and managed by the Ministry for the Environment.
 For a comprehensive view of New Zealand’s approach to climate change at home see the Government’s climate change website (external link).

 Support for climate outcomes